ManarSabri/Netflix-Analysis-By-PowerBi/README.md

-Netflix Dataset Analysis with Power BI
+# Netflix Dataset Analysis with Power BI
 This project involves an in-depth analysis of the Netflix dataset using Power BI, providing valuable insights into various aspects of Netflix content.
 The dashboard visualizations showcase key metrics and trends across different dimensions such as country, genre, release year, and rating.
 Here's an overview of the dashboard and its features:

-Dashboard Features:
-Total Counts:
+## Total Counts:
 TV Shows: 2,676
 Movies: 6,131
 Directors: 4,527